TechxArtisanStudio/Openterface/docs/blog/posts/240823-overcoming-hurdles.md

 ## Package Design, Labelling, and Manual

-We’ve been experimenting with various mock-ups and packaging designs to find the perfect balance among several key factors: selecting materials sturdy enough to protect the product and its parts during shipment, creating informative labelling that helps users understand the product at a glance, and ensuring compliance with regulations.
-We also aim to make the packaging visually appealing and eco-friendly by minimising plastic use wherever possible.
+We’ve been experimenting with various mock-ups and packaging designs to find the perfect balance among several key factors:

+- selecting materials sturdy enough to protect the product and its parts during shipment,
+- creating informative labelling that helps users understand the product at a glance,
+- and ensuring compliance with regulations.
+- We also aim to make the packaging visually appealing
+- and eco-friendly by minimising plastic use wherever possible.

+Additionally, we’ve made several improvements to the old toolkit bag, including

+- larger storage space,
-Additionally, we’ve made several improvements to the old toolkit bag, including a stylish orange zipper, upgraded exterior and interior materials, and a super stretchy mesh pocket.
-We chose this material because it strikes the ideal balance between being budget-friendly, pleasant to the touch, and durable enough to protect the items inside.
-We’re confident you’ll love it.
+- a stylish orange zipper,
+- upgraded exterior and interior materials,
+- and a super stretchy mesh pocket.

+We chose this material because it strikes the ideal balance between being budget-friendly, pleasant to the touch, and durable enough to protect the items inside.** We’re confident you’ll love it**.

 ![240823-5](pic/240823-5.jpg)